AndreiMariciuc/depth/README.md

 The program requires two input images (left and right views).

-The output will be a depth map hat shows the estimated distance.
+The output will be a depth map that shows the estimated distance.

 ## Results